author

-In keeping with a poetry theme for the week, here's a selection from my CW class in college.
+In keeping with a poetry theme for the week, here’s a selection from my CW class in college.
 Just One should never be just anything.
 Things are never just fine.
 That’s just a saying that keeps prying curiosities at bay.
 We are never just tired.
-Fatigue is gauged by more than how long our … Continue reading Just
+Fatigue is gauged by more than how long our Continue reading

 Blue Screen

-Thought I'd share a poem I wrote several years ago for an English assignment when my old desktop computer (which I still have and still works) was constantly blue screening, much to my frustration.
+Thought I’d share a poem I wrote several years ago for an English assignment when my old desktop computer (which I still have and still works) was constantly blue screening, much to my frustration.
 Blue Screen Go away, blue screen.
 With your white words that no one with average intelligence understands.
-I’m trying to … Continue reading Blue Screen
+I’m trying to Continue reading

 What’s in a Name?